Kilmacud formally awarded All-Ireland Club title

 Kilmacud have now been formally confirmed as champions after agreeing to withdraw their open to the Central Appeals Committee and meeting with the GAA's Central Competitions Control Committee (CCCC) on Thursday.

+It brings the saga to a close nearly three weeks after the final.

+In a statement, Kilmacud said they welcomed the GAA's decision which brought to an end "what has been a very difficult two weeks for both Watty Graham's Glen and our own Kilmacud Crokes".

-With Glen chasing a match-winning goal in the dying seconds in the Croke Park final on 22 January, Kilmacud made two substitutions but video showed Dara Mullin - one of the players substituted off - defending his goalline as Glen prepared to take a 45.
+With Ulster champions Glen chasing a match-winning goal in the dying seconds in the Croke Park final on 22 January, Kilmacud made two substitutions but video showed Dara Mullin - one of the players substituted off - defending his goalline as Glen prepared to take a 45.

 And 17 Kilmacud players appeared on the pitch during the last play as Paul Mannion slowly walked towards the dugout area after being substituted.